spacemanspiff2007/HABApp/_doc/util.rst

 Example SwitchItemValueMode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The SwitchItemMode is same as ValueMode but enabled/disabled of the mode is controlled by a OpenHAB :class:`~HABApp.openhab.items.SwitchItem`.
-This is very useful if the mode shall be deactivated from the OpenHAB sitemaps.
+The SwitchItemMode is same as ValueMode but enabled/disabled of the mode is controlled by a openHAB :class:`~HABApp.openhab.items.SwitchItem`.
+This is very useful if the mode shall be deactivated from the openHAB sitemaps.

 .. exec_code::